-The Respondent registered the disputed domain name <group-bourso.com> on November 4, 2023.
+The Respondent registered the disputed domain name <arceiormittal.net> on December 28, 2023.
+The disputed domain name resolves to an inactive website.

-The Complainant is concerned that the disputed domain name has been registered, that in creating it the Respondent has embodied the entirety of the BOURSO mark and that it has been used it for a fake banking site with the obvious potential for improper use.
+The Complainant is concerned that in creating the disputed domain name the Respondent has embodied the entirety of the ARCELORMITTAL mark and that it has been used to resolve to an inactive website with the obvious potential for improper use.